niyati2408/Personalized-Student-Recommendations/README.md

 ## How to Get Started

-### What You Need:
+### Requirements:
-- Python version 3.8 or higher.
+- Python.
-- Install the following Python libraries:
+- I Installed the following Python libraries:
   - `requests`
   - `pandas`
   - `tabulate`